jpjuvo/camelyon17-multilevel/README.md

 hyper-parameters.
 6. Predict probability heatmaps for the test set and threshold for tumor detection.
 Measure mean IOU (area of overlap/area of a union) and compare to literature.
 7. Analyze the models by visualizing the gradient class activation mappings (Grad-CAM) from the different zoom levels [2].
 8. Transfer models to different cancer if annotated data is available, and measure the performance. (not included here)

 ----------------------------------------

-# GitLab project
+# Project

 This section describes the project structure, software dependencies, and notebook contents.